 Where do old and surplus zoo animals go?
 For some zoos the temptation is to sell animals they do not want to practices like the exotic meat industry, such as bushmeat or canned hunts.

 Animals in zoos in war zones may stave slowly to death in their cages through neglect because no one can care for them.
-Deliberately condemning animals to death like this is outrageous neglect and an abandonment of moral consideration.
+Deliberately condemning animals to death like this is abuse and an abandonment of moral consideration.

 Locking up animals encourages indifference and lack of respect for animal life.
 Zoos teach people that it is all right to use animals, even for purposes we assume are virtuous (education and conservation).
-Zoos inspire people with false ideas by inadvertently teaching them that humans are superior to animals, physically dominant over them, and that it is proper to live apart from nature, not as part of it.
+Zoos inspire people with false ideas by inadvertently teaching them that humans are superior to animals, physically dominant over them, and that it is proper for humans to live emotionally, spiritually and intellectually apart from nature and not as part of it.

 For & Against: argue your case